jonathancraddock/Useful-Snippets/README.md

 [ffmpeg] Destination: David Bowie - Heroes (Official Video)-lXgkuM2NhYI.mp3
 ```

-Footnote: appears to be due to a custom filtering rule and currently works ok with it disabled.
+Footnote: appears to be due to a custom filtering rule and currently works ok with it disabled; possible delay in the filter log being updated?
 (1st May 2021)

 ```bash
 # ||r*-aige.googlevideo.com^$important